New York to Chicago Road Trip

 Your tour to New York includes:

 - Entrance fees to all state parks.
+Maid of the Mist boat tour (Niagara Falls).
 Amish community visit.
-Maid of the Mist boat tour (Niagara Falls).
-Orientation to Chicago.
 Self-inflating mattresses and dome tents while camping.
 All transport between destinations and to/from included activities.

 - Meals Included